-Spring / Summer 16’s candy coloured, sequin drenched, skateboarding extravaganza sent our head into a sugary spin and we’re expecting bigger things for Spring / Summer 17.
+Spring/summer 17’s candy coloured, sequin drenched, skateboarding extravaganza sent our head into a sugary spin and we’re expecting bigger things for autumn/winter.

-With London’s show schedule experiencing a shake up, a new show home for mega brand Burberry and some shiny new designers added to the calendar, we’ve rounded up everything you need to know and highlighted our favorite moments of SS16!
+With London’s show schedule experiencing a shake up (yes, it’s finally been released!), a new show home (so long, car park) and some shiny new designers added to the calendar, we’ve rounded up everything you need to know and highlighted our favourite moments of the last few seasons!

 Everything You Need To Know: